apache/shardingsphere/docs/document/content/manual/shardingsphere-ui/usage/build.en.md

 ## Configuration

-Configuration file of Sharding-UI is conf/application.properties in distribution package.
+Configuration file of ShardingSphere-UI is conf/application.properties in distribution package.
 It is constituted by two parts.

 1. Listening port;
 1. authentication.